jeantessier/book-reviews/rails_mysql/README.md

 }
 ```

-Use it's `book_id` attribute to fetch the book's details:
+Use its `book_id` attribute to fetch the book's details:

 ```bash
 $ http :3000/books/4